oimarcella/react-tests/README.md

-# Getting Started with Create React App
+# Testing React with React Testing Library and Jest

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App

 ## Available Scripts